danielfett/draft-dpop/mainmatter.md

 # Security Considerations {#Security}

+The [Prevention of Token Replay at a Different Endpoint](#Objective_Replay_Different_Endpoint) is achieved through the binding of the DPoP JWT to a certain URI and HTTP method.

 [ todo ]

   * Token replay detection via jti, see RFC 7253, common state on AS